 During a dilated eye exam, the doctor will examine and test your eyes to determine if a diagnosis is needed.

-In this exam, your ophthalmologist will be able to find any abnormalities by viewing your eye in small detailed sections The test will include examining the eye’s cornea, iris, lens and space between the iris and cornea.
-(See How the Eye Sees video above).
+In this exam, your ophthalmologist will be able to find any abnormalities by viewing your eye in small detailed sections.
+The test will include examining the eye’s cornea, iris, lens and space between the iris and cornea.

 Your Eye M.D. will examine the back of your eyes while they are dilated.
 Using a slit lamp and/or an ophthalmoscope, he will look for signs of cataract, glaucoma and other potential problems with the retina and optic nerve.